driskell/log-courier/docs/log-courier/Configuration.md

 Adds an automatic "timezone" field to generated events that contains the local machine's local timezone in the format, "-0700 MST".

+NOTE: This field CANNOT be parsed using the Logstash Date Filter plugin.
+Use `add timezone name field` to add a field compatible with this filter.

 With [`enable ecs`](#enable-ecs), this field will appear at `event.timezone`.

+### `add timezone name field`

+Adds an automatic "timezone_name" field to generated events that contains the local machine's local timezone name, such as "UTC" or "Europe/London".

+This field can be parsed using the Logstash Date Filter plugin.

 ### `codecs`